ccsb-scripps/Meeko/docs/source/tutorial2.rst

 Introduction
 ============

 The reactive docking example is based on reactive docking method that has been developed for high-throughput virtual screenings of reactive species.
 This method is currently only implemented in AutoDock-GPU.
-In this example, a small molecule substrate (Adenosine monophosphate, PDB token AMP) is targeting at the catalytic histidine residue of a hollow protein structure of bacteria RNA 3' cyclase (PDB token 3KGD) to generate the near-attack conformation for the formation of the phosphoamide bond.
+In this example, a small molecule substrate (Adenosine monophosphate, PDB token AMP) is targeting the catalytic histidine residue of a hollow protein structure of bacteria RNA 3' cyclase (PDB token 3KGD) to generate the near-attack conformation for the formation of the phosphoamide bond.
 A docked pose that closely resembles the original position of the ligand is expected among the top-ranked poses.

 This tutorial is intended to showcase the Meeko usage in the preparation of receptor and ligand for reactive docking.